Archive

 Addendum

-This is Bob Moler with Ephemeris for Friday, May 16th.
-Today the Sun will be up for 14 hours and 52 minutes, setting at 9:05, and it will rise tomorrow at 6:12.
-The Moon, halfway from full to last quarter, will rise at 1:21 tomorrow morning.
+This is Bob Moler with Ephemeris for Monday, August 4th.
+Today the Sun will be up for 14 hours and 31 minutes, setting at 9:04, and it will rise tomorrow at 6:33.
+The Moon, 3 days past first quarter, will set at 2:10 tomorrow morning.

 The astronomical event times given in this blog are for the Traverse City/Interlochen area of Michigan (Lat 44.7° N, Long 85.7° W; EDT, UT – 4 hours) unless stated otherwise.
 Times will be different for other locations.